kartotherian/kartotherian/README.md

 Service will return topojson to the queries such as `/shape?ids=Q1384,Q1166`  (get New York and Michigan state shapes).
 Save result as a file and upload to http://www.mapshaper.org/ to visualize.

+Additionally, the service allows `query=...` parameter to get the Wikidata IDs from the http://query.wikidata.org service.
+It calls the service to execute a query, extracts IDs, and matches them with the shapes in the OSM database.
+All other values are returned as topojson object properties.